Walter Hendl

 Walter Hendl (January 12, 1917 – April 10, 2007) was an American conductor, composer and pianist.

+Hendl was born in West New York, New Jersey.
+He studied at the Curtis Institute of Music and held various conducting and teaching positions throughout his career, including at Sarah Lawrence College, New York Philharmonic, Dallas Symphony Orchestra, Chautauqua Symphony Orchestra, Chicago Symphony Orchestra, Eastman School of Music, and Erie Philharmonic.
+He also served as the first artistic director of the Ravinia Festival and was a professor of conducting at Mercyhurst College.
+A supporter of contemporary music, Hendl conducted several premieres and composed incidental music for stage productions.
+He recorded best-selling albums with RCA Victor, featuring prominent soloists like Jascha Heifetz and Van Cliburn.
+Hendl died in Pennsylvania after battling heart and lung disease.

 Biography

 Hendl was born in West New York, New Jersey, and later went on to study with Fritz Reiner at the Curtis Institute of Music in Philadelphia.
-From 1939 to 1941 he taught at Sarah Lawrence College in New York City.
+From 1939 to 1941 he taught at Sarah Lawrence College in Yonkers, New York.
 In 1941 and 1942, he was a pianist and conductor at the Berkshire Music Center under Serge Koussevitzky.
 In 1945, he became associate conductor of the New York Philharmonic.
-In 1949, he was appointed music director of the Dallas Symphony Orchestra, and he held this position until 1958.
+In 1949, he was appointed music director of the Dallas Symphony Orchestra, where he conducted Jascha Heifetz in the premiere of Miklós Rózsa's Violin Concerto, and he held this position until 1958.
 In 1953, Hendl became the music director of the Chautauqua Symphony Orchestra.
 He remained with Chautauqua until temporary ill health necessitated his resignation in 1972.
 He was also active in the Symphony of the Air and conducted its 1955 tour of east Asia.